XLence Curriculum Development Toolkit

 Pull out the findings from each evidence gathering activity to determine the areas of strength and areas requiring development.
 As these have been determined from a wide source of evidence, they will help paint an overall picture of curriculum design, delivery and outcomes and should also allow you to make judgements on leadership, behaviour and personal development.

 Summarise your findings using our 360 review tool, which allows you to create a printable report that contains a visual summary of curriculum level judgements (in the form of a radar chart) and an actionable list for staff to work towards.

 XLence Curriculum Development Evidence

 Gather your evidence in the form of curriculum leader questionnaires, lesson visits, book scrutinies, pupil/staff interviews and so on.
 These template forms are the result of research into best and current practice and they take remote/blended learning into consideration.
-They contain targeted questions, prompts for what to look for and evaluation options across 31 focus areas (sequencing, subject knowledge, questioning, etc).
+They contain targeted questions, prompts for what to look for and evaluation options across 34 focus areas (sequencing, subject knowledge, questioning, supporting and developing the Welsh language, etc).

 XLence Curriculum Development Review